 Legitimate literary agents do not charge you a fee to either read your work or represent you.
 Finding a quality agent can be difficult, but do not settle for one that charges a fee.
 Chances are you’ll pay more than you’ll ever get.

 Poetry and writing contests that sound too good to be true generally are.
-Be wary of any contest that charges a fee and do not pay to have your poetry published through these contests.
-For more information see Avoiding Poetry Contest Scams.
+Be wary of any contest that charges a fee.
+D0 not pay to have your poetry published through these contests.

 Poetry or writing anthologies are an offshoot of the poetry contest scam.
 Do not pay to have your book published as part of an anthology, and do not agree to purchase a copy.
 Any legitimate publisher will offer you at least one free copy.